 So stop putting the blame on your partner for what they have or have not done, and instead first learn on fulfilling your own needs, by the strength that I know you have in your mind.

-Then you can better assess if your partner is meeting the FAIR and reasonable expectations that you have to meet your relationship needs.
+From there, you can then better assess if your partner is meeting the FAIR and reasonable expectations that you have to meet your relationship needs.

 Put The Power In Your Hands